 My Approach to Helping

 I am a mental health professional and advocate focused on empowering diverse individuals to accomplish mental health and wellness goals.
-I am not here to judge you, but rather listen to your story and be your cheerleader.
+I am not here to judge you, but rather listen to your story and support you along the way.
 Counseling is a dynamic therapeutic relationship in which we both learn, grow and change.
-I work best with feedback and collaboration, as you are the expert of your life and I am a guide.
-Based on your goals, I prescribe homework as a way to keep you engaged and accountable between sessions.
-This supports the changes you are trying to achieve in your mental wellness journey.
+You are the expert of your life and I am a guide.
+Based on your goals, we collaborate to support the changes you are trying to achieve in your mental wellness journey.
 If you are thinking about counseling or would like to know more, check out my website to schedule a free consultation today.

 More Info About My Practice

-Please take advantage of a complimentary 30 min. phone consultation today to learn more about me, schedule availability, inquire about pricing and answer any questions you might have.
+Please take advantage of a complimentary 30 min. phone consultation today to learn more about me and how I work as well as answer any questions you might have.
 The right fit in counseling is essential and don't be surprised if it takes more than a few consultations to find the right therapist.

 To learn more about me and my practice, check out my website at www.coloradomindfulwellness.com or email me at email@example.com.